jindraivanek/talks-2024-devtalks-data-structures/slides.md

 { Id: int; Name: string; Data: BigObject }
 ```

-- Immutable by default
+- immutable by default
-- No special immutable structure
+- no special immutable structure
-- Update syntax create new record with not-changed fields shared with old record
+- update syntax creates new record with not-changed fields shared with old record
   - ```fsharp
     { oldRecord with Name = "Bob" }
     ```
   - only reference is copied
-  - Data is shared
+  - `Data` is shared

 ---